Nexus Install Guide Manage License Buy Now

 2. Click an empty slot → Load VST3 Plug-in (or Load AU Plug-in).

-Save a PatchWork preset with Noiseforge Omni loaded so you can recall it instantly on any track without navigating the plugin list each time.
+Save a PatchWork preset with Nexus loaded so you can drop it on any track in one click.

 🔑 License Activation

-After installing the plugin, you need to activate it with your license key.
+After installing the plugin, activate it once with your license key.

-1. Open Noiseforge Omni or Apex in your DAW — you'll see the activation overlay.
+1. Open Noiseforge Nexus in your DAW — the activation overlay appears.

-3. Paste the key into the plugin's activation field.
+3. Paste the key into the plugin's activation field and click Activate.

-• You need an internet connection for activation.
+• You need an internet connection for the first activation.

 • Each license supports up to 2 machines (e.g., desktop + laptop).

-• To move your license to a different machine, deactivate the old one from your account panel first.
+• To move your license to a new machine, deactivate the old one from My Account → Licenses → Activations first.

-• After activation, the plugin works offline — it only checks periodically when internet is available.
+• After activation, Nexus works offline — it only checks back in periodically.

 🛠 Troubleshooting